• Skip to primary navigation

 It’s so good, that I had to stop myself from eating it so I could actually make my reindeer.

-Now, you might have noticed that these treats are decorated with some sugary candy eyes and a big red Mega M&M nose and chocolate antlers.
+Now, you might have noticed that these treats are decorated with some sugary candy eyes a big red Mega M&M nose, and chocolate antlers.
 I did my best to use nutritious ingredients in this recipe, but just had to add some candy eyes.
 If you prefer, you could use a red grape for the nose.
-I’m sure they’d look cute too, but I was pretty excited to have crafted something so adorable out of healthier ingredients, that I was fine with a little candy added.
+I'm sure they'd look cute too, but I was pretty excited to have crafted something so adorable out of healthier ingredients, that I was fine with a little candy added.

 Kids and adults are going to love these healthier holiday sweets.
 Cocoa No-Bake Oatmeal Raisin Reindeer from HungryHappenings.com